-AERO India 2019: Pilot dies after 2 Surya Kiran Aerobatics jets crash, 2 others eject safely
+AERO India 2019: One pilot killed, 2 eject safely after 2 Surya Kiran Aerobatics jets crash

-Bengaluru, Feb 19: Two aircraft of the Surya Kiran Aerobatics Team crashed at the Yelahanka airbase during rehearsal for Aero India 2019 in Bengaluru on Tuesday.
+Bengaluru, Feb 19: In a tragic incident, a day before the inauguration of the Aero India 2019 exhibition, one Indian Air Force (IAF) pilot succumbed to injuries after two aircraft of the Surya Kiran Aerobatics Team crashed at the Yelahanka airbase during the rehearsal in Bengaluru on Tuesday.

+"There were three pilots, one has died, two are safe with injuries," DGP Fire Services M N Reddi who rushed to the spot told PTI.
+A civilian was also injured in the mishap, police said.
+"I'm aware of it (incident)," Defence Minister Nirmala Sitharaman said, but did not elaborate further when asked about the accident.

+Multiple videos of the crash are doing rounds on social media.
+One video showed the two jets coming down, possibly while performing a complex manoeuvre.

 #WATCH Two aircraft of Surya Kiran Aerobatics Team crashed today at Yelahanka airbase in Bengaluru, during rehearsal for #AeroIndia2019.
 One civilian hurt.
 Both pilots ejected, the debris has fallen near ISRO layout, Yelahanka new town area. #Karnataka pic.twitter.com/gJHWx6OtSm— ANI (@ANI) February 19, 2019